-- Analyse and critique the place of Indigenous customary law within the history of Australian law and system of government - Critically analyse legal and political issues that have impacted on Indigenous Australians, linking the issues to past policies and laws. - Apply advanced critical analysis to the operation of Australian law and structure of government in continuing to impact on Indigenous Australians. - Compare and contrast the place of indigenous customary law in the legal landscape of diverse jurisdictions
+- Demonstrate advanced knowledge of the history of Australian law and system of government and the place of Indigenous customary law within that system. - Explain and analyse important legal and political issues that have impacted on Indigenous Australians, linking the issues to past policies and laws. - Critically analyse the operation of Australian law and structure of government in continuing to impact on Indigenous Australians. - Identify the strengths and weaknesses of the Australian legal and political system to further Indigenous peoples' aims and evaluate the role of law reform in key areas affecting Indigenous Australians.